Brandys-AlgoRythem/Brandys-AlgoRythem-.GitHub.io/README.md

 # 🌟 Brandy Cornett: E-commerce Maestro & Growth Architect 🌟

-### Architecting D2C E-commerce Success: From Concept to Successful Acquisition.
+### Orchestrating D2C E-commerce Symphonies: From a Whisper to a Roar

 ---